Skip to content

 If God knows everything that will happen, can humans truly have free will?
 This tension between omniscience and freedom challenges the coherence of traditional theism.

-The Problem of Divine Foreknowledge argues that if God knows every future event with certainty, then human free will is an illusion - and if free will is an illusion, the traditional theistic God faces a serious coherence problem.
-The tension was first rigorously addressed by the Roman philosopher Boethius in his 524 CE work The Consolation of Philosophy, though the puzzle has roots in ancient Greek fatalism.
-Later developed by William of Ockham, Luis de Molina, and sharpened into its modern form by philosopher Nelson Pike in his influential 1965 paper “Divine Omniscience and Voluntary Action,” the argument strikes at the heart of omniscience as traditionally defined.
-We give it a soundness score of 40/100 - a genuine philosophical problem with real force, but one that has generated several sophisticated responses that significantly blunt its impact.
+The Problem of Divine Foreknowledge argues that if God knows every future event with certainty, human free will is an illusion - and a traditional theistic God who relies on free will then becomes incoherent.
+The tension was first rigorously addressed by the Roman philosopher Boethius in his 524 CE work The Consolation of Philosophy, though it has roots in ancient Greek fatalism.
+Later sharpened by William of Ockham, Luis de Molina, and brought into modern form by philosopher Nelson Pike in his 1965 paper “Divine Omniscience and Voluntary Action,” the argument strikes at the heart of omniscience as traditionally defined.
+We give it a soundness score of 40/100 - a genuine philosophical problem with real force, but one with several strong responses that blunt its impact.

 The Core Argument

-The argument can be formulated as a deceptively simple logical chain:
+The argument runs as a deceptively simple logical chain:

-- If God knew yesterday that you would do X tomorrow, then it is necessarily true that you will do X tomorrow.
+2. If God knew yesterday that you would do X tomorrow, then it must be true that you will do X tomorrow.

-- If it is necessarily true that you will do X tomorrow, you cannot do otherwise.
+3. If it must be true that you will do X tomorrow, you cannot do otherwise.

-Nelson Pike’s version is particularly precise.
-He argued that if God believed at some time in the past that a certain event would occur, then that belief is now a hard fact about the past - fixed, unalterable, beyond anyone’s power to change.
-Since no one can change the past, and since God’s past belief entails the future event, no one can prevent the future event from occurring.
+Nelson Pike’s version is especially precise.
+He argued that if God held a belief in the past about a future event, that belief is now a hard fact about the past - fixed, unalterable, beyond anyone’s power to change.
+Since no one can change the past, and since God’s past belief entails the future event, no one can prevent that event.
 The appearance of free choice is just that - an appearance.

-This creates a genuine dilemma for traditional theism.
-Most major theistic traditions - Christianity, Islam, and Judaism - affirm both that God is omniscient and that humans have genuine free will.
+This creates a real dilemma for traditional theism.
+Christianity, Islam, and Judaism all affirm both that God is all-knowing and that humans have free will.
 If the foreknowledge argument is sound, these two commitments cannot both be true.
 Something has to give.

 Why This Problem Matters for Theism

-The tension between foreknowledge and free will is not merely an abstract puzzle.
-It has profound implications for central theistic doctrines.
+The tension between foreknowledge and free will is not just an abstract puzzle.
+It has deep implications for central theistic doctrines.

 Moral Responsibility and Judgment

-If humans lack genuine free will because God’s foreknowledge fixes every action, the concept of divine judgment becomes morally incoherent.
+If humans lack real free will because God’s foreknowledge fixes every action, divine judgment becomes morally incoherent.
 Punishing or rewarding beings for actions they could not have avoided is unjust by any standard.
-The Problem of Hell becomes far more acute if the damned never had a genuine choice to begin with.
-A God who foreknows that a person will sin, creates that person anyway, and then punishes them eternally seems to be engineering suffering rather than responding to freely chosen evil.
+The Problem of Hell gets much sharper if the damned never had a real choice.
+A God who foreknows that a person will sin, creates that person anyway, and then punishes them eternally is engineering suffering rather than responding to freely chosen evil.

 The Free Will Defense Collapses

-The Free Will Defense - the most important theistic response to the Problem of Evil - depends entirely on the reality of libertarian free will.
-If divine foreknowledge eliminates genuine freedom, then the Free Will Defense fails, and the Problem of Evil returns in full force.
-God cannot justify permitting evil by pointing to the value of free will if foreknowledge makes free will impossible.
-This interconnection makes the foreknowledge problem strategically important in the broader God debate.
+The Free Will Defense - the most important theistic response to the Problem of Evil - depends entirely on the reality of libertarian free will (the kind that requires real ability to do otherwise).
+If divine foreknowledge eliminates genuine freedom, the Free Will Defense fails, and the Problem of Evil returns in full force.
+God cannot justify allowing evil by pointing to the value of free will if foreknowledge makes free will impossible.
+This makes the foreknowledge problem strategically important in the broader God debate.

 Prayer and Providence

-If the future is already known with certainty by God, the traditional practice of petitionary prayer - asking God to intervene or change outcomes - loses its rationale.
-If God already knows what will happen and what you will pray for, the future is fixed regardless of whether you pray.
-This challenges a central practice in virtually every theistic religion.
+If God already knows the future with certainty, petitionary prayer - asking God to intervene or change outcomes - loses its point.
+If God already knows what will happen and what you will pray for, the future is fixed whether or not you pray.
+This challenges a core practice of nearly every theistic religion.

 The Fatalism Connection

 The foreknowledge argument is closely related to - but distinct from - logical fatalism.
-Fatalism argues that if future-tense statements are already true or false, the future is fixed regardless of whether any God exists.
+Fatalism says that if statements about the future are already true or false, the future is fixed whether or not any God exists.
 Aristotle wrestled with this in his famous sea-battle argument: is it already true today that there will be a sea battle tomorrow?

-Divine foreknowledge adds a critical layer to this puzzle.
-Even if one rejects logical fatalism by denying that future-tense statements have truth values, the existence of an omniscient God who believes the future reintroduces the fixity.
+Divine foreknowledge adds a key layer.
+Even if you reject logical fatalism by denying that future statements have truth values, an all-knowing God who believes the future reintroduces the fixity.
 God’s beliefs are not mere predictions or probabilities - they are infallible knowledge.
-If God cannot be wrong, and God believes you will choose X, then you will choose X. The modal force comes not from logic alone but from the infallibility of the divine mind.
+If God cannot be wrong, and God believes you will choose X, then you will choose X. The force comes not from logic alone but from the infallibility of the divine mind.

 Counterarguments and Rebuttals

-Theologians and philosophers have developed several major responses to the foreknowledge problem, each with significant strengths and weaknesses.
+Theologians and philosophers have offered several major responses to the foreknowledge problem, each with strengths and weaknesses.

 Boethian Eternalism

-Boethius proposed what remains the most influential solution: God exists outside of time entirely.
-For God, there is no “before” or “after” - God perceives all of history in a single eternal present, the way a person standing on a hilltop sees an entire road at once while travelers on the road see only what is immediately around them.
+Boethius proposed the most influential solution: God exists outside of time entirely.
+For God, there is no “before” or “after” - God sees all of history in a single eternal present, the way a person on a hilltop sees an entire road at once while travelers on the road see only what is around them.

-On this view, God does not fore-know anything, because “fore” implies temporal priority.
-God simply knows - seeing your choices as you make them, from a vantage point that transcends temporal sequence.
-Since God’s knowledge is simultaneous with your action, it does not causally determine or temporally precede your choice.
+On this view, God does not fore-know anything, because “fore” implies coming first in time.
+God simply knows - seeing your choices as you make them, from a viewpoint outside time.
+Since God’s knowledge happens at the same eternal moment as your action, it does not cause or come before your choice.

-This solution is elegant but faces objections.
+This is elegant but faces objections.
 If God timelessly knows all events, the future is still fixed from any temporal perspective - which is the perspective humans actually occupy.
-The events may not be predetermined for God, but they are predetermined for us, which is what matters for the question of human freedom.
-Furthermore, many philosophers argue that a timeless being cannot coherently act in time - and a God who cannot act within the temporal world seems unable to answer prayers, perform miracles, or intervene in human affairs, undermining the concept of a personal God.
+The events may not be predetermined for God, but they are predetermined for us, which is what matters for human freedom.
+Many philosophers also argue that a timeless being cannot coherently act in time - and a God who cannot act within the temporal world cannot answer prayers, perform miracles, or intervene in human affairs, undermining the concept of a personal God.

 Ockhamism

-William of Ockham challenged the assumption that God’s past beliefs are “hard facts” about the past that no one can change.
-Ockham distinguished between hard facts (genuinely past events like Caesar crossing the Rubicon) and soft facts (propositions about the past that depend on the future for their truth value).
+William of Ockham challenged the idea that God’s past beliefs are “hard facts” about the past that no one can change.
+Ockham distinguished hard facts (genuinely past events like Caesar crossing the Rubicon) from soft facts (statements about the past whose truth depends on the future).

-On this view, “God believed yesterday that you would do X tomorrow” is a soft fact - it is about the past in grammatical form but depends on the future for its content.
-You can do otherwise than X, and if you were to do otherwise, God would have held a different belief yesterday.
-Your power over the future extends backward, in a sense, to God’s past beliefs about that future.
+On this view, “God believed yesterday that you would do X tomorrow” is a soft fact - it is about the past in form but depends on the future for its content.
+You can do otherwise than X, and if you did, God would have held a different belief yesterday.
+Your power over the future reaches backward, in a sense, to God’s past beliefs about that future.

 Critics respond that this seems to require backward causation - your present choice somehow affecting God’s past mental states.
-Ockhamists counter that no backward causation is involved; rather, God’s past beliefs are constitutively dependent on the future, not causally determined by it.
-This distinction is coherent but philosophically controversial, and many find it more puzzling than the original problem.
+Ockhamists reply that no backward causation is involved; rather, God’s past beliefs are simply built out of how the future will turn out, not caused by it.
+The distinction is coherent but controversial, and many find it more puzzling than the original problem.

 Molinism (Middle Knowledge)

 Middle knowledge does the heavy lifting.
-God knows, for example, that if you were placed in circumstance C, you would freely choose X. God uses this knowledge to design a world where free creatures are placed in exactly the circumstances where they will freely make the choices God desires (or at least permits).
-The creatures are genuinely free - they could have done otherwise - but God knew what they would do and arranged circumstances accordingly.
+God knows, for example, that if you were placed in circumstance C, you would freely choose X. God then designs a world where free creatures end up in exactly the circumstances where they will freely make the choices God wants (or allows).
+The creatures are genuinely free - they could have done otherwise - but God knew what they would do and arranged things accordingly.

 Molinism is widely debated.
-Its most famous critic, the Dominican Domingo Banez, argued that there is no metaphysical basis for the truths of middle knowledge - what grounds the truth of counterfactuals about free choices that are never actually made?
-This is known as the “grounding objection” and remains the most serious challenge to Molinism.
+Its most famous critic, the Dominican Domingo Banez, argued that there is no basis in reality for the truths of middle knowledge - what makes it true how someone would freely choose in situations that never actually happen?
+This is the “grounding objection” and remains the most serious challenge to Molinism.

 Open Theism

 The most radical theistic response is open theism, which simply denies that God knows future free actions.
-On this view, the future is genuinely open - not yet determined - and even God cannot know what does not yet exist as a determinate fact.
-God knows all that can be known, but future free choices are inherently unknowable because they have not yet been made.
+On this view, the future is genuinely open - not yet settled - and even God cannot know what does not yet exist as a fact.
+God knows everything that can be known, but future free choices are unknowable because they have not yet been made.

-Open theism preserves free will straightforwardly but at a severe theological cost: it abandons traditional omniscience.
+Open theism preserves free will easily but at a severe theological cost: it abandons traditional omniscience.
 Most Christian, Islamic, and Jewish theologians reject open theism as incompatible with scripture and tradition.
-If God does not know the future, he cannot make infallible prophecies, cannot guarantee the fulfillment of promises, and loses a significant degree of providential control over history.
+If God does not know the future, he cannot make infallible prophecies, cannot guarantee promises, and loses much of his control over history.
 For defenders of traditional theism, the cure may be worse than the disease.

 Historical Background

-The tension between divine foreknowledge and human freedom has been debated for over two millennia.
-Aristotle addressed the problem of future contingents in De Interpretatione, asking whether statements about the future are already true or false.
-Augustine of Hippo wrestled with the problem in the 5th century, ultimately arguing that God’s foreknowledge does not cause events any more than human memory of past events causes them.
+The tension between divine foreknowledge and human freedom has been debated for over 2,000 years.
+Aristotle addressed the problem of future statements in De Interpretatione, asking whether claims about the future are already true or false.
+Augustine of Hippo wrestled with the problem in the 5th century, arguing that God’s foreknowledge does not cause events any more than your memory of past events causes them.

 Boethius transformed the debate in 524 CE with The Consolation of Philosophy, introducing the idea that God’s eternity resolves the problem.
-This became the dominant solution throughout the medieval period, adopted by Thomas Aquinas in the 13th century.
-The Reformation reopened the debate sharply: Martin Luther and John Calvin leaned toward theological determinism, while the Catholic Counter-Reformation produced Molinism as a way to preserve both foreknowledge and freedom.
+This became the dominant solution in the medieval period, adopted by Thomas Aquinas in the 13th century.
+The Reformation reopened the debate: Martin Luther and John Calvin leaned toward theological determinism, while the Catholic Counter-Reformation produced Molinism as a way to preserve both foreknowledge and freedom.

-Nelson Pike’s 1965 paper reignited the debate in analytic philosophy, providing a rigorous logical framework that spurred decades of technical work on the metaphysics of time, the nature of facts, and the logic of modality.
+Nelson Pike’s 1965 paper reignited the debate in modern philosophy, providing a rigorous logical framework that drove decades of work on the nature of time, facts, and necessity.

 Modern Developments

-The growing interest in the philosophy of time has created new avenues.
-If the B-theory of time is correct - if all moments in time are equally real and the distinction between past, present, and future is subjective - then Boethian eternalism gains significant support.
-God’s timeless knowledge of all events would be no more problematic than a person reading an entire book at once rather than one page at a time.
-However, if the A-theory of time is correct - if the present is metaphysically privileged and the future does not yet exist - then foreknowledge of a non-existent future becomes deeply puzzling.
+The growing interest in the philosophy of time has opened new paths.
+If the B-theory of time is correct - if all moments in time are equally real and the difference between past, present, and future is just perspective - then Boethian eternalism gains strong support.
+God’s timeless knowledge of all events would be no more troubling than a person reading an entire book at once rather than one page at a time.
+But if the A-theory is correct - if the present is real in a special way and the future does not yet exist - then foreknowledge of a non-existent future is deeply puzzling.

 The debate has also intersected with quantum mechanics.
-Some philosophers have argued that quantum indeterminacy provides a physical basis for libertarian free will and genuine future openness.
-If quantum events are truly undetermined, then perhaps even God cannot know them in advance because there is nothing yet to know.
+Some philosophers argue that quantum indeterminacy gives a physical basis for libertarian free will and a genuinely open future.
+If quantum events are truly undetermined, perhaps even God cannot know them in advance because there is nothing yet to know.
 Others respond that quantum indeterminacy operates at the subatomic level and has no clear connection to human decision-making.

 The development of Frankfurt-style counterexamples in the philosophy of action has also influenced the debate.
-Harry Frankfurt argued that moral responsibility does not require the ability to do otherwise - a person can be responsible for an action even if they could not have acted differently, provided they acted for the right reasons.
-If Frankfurt is correct, then even if foreknowledge eliminates the ability to do otherwise, it may not eliminate moral responsibility, blunting one of the argument’s sharpest implications.
+Harry Frankfurt argued that moral responsibility does not require the ability to do otherwise - a person can be responsible for an action even if they could not have acted differently, as long as they acted for the right reasons.
+If Frankfurt is correct, then even if foreknowledge removes the ability to do otherwise, it may not remove moral responsibility, blunting one of the argument’s sharpest implications.

 Relationship to Other Arguments